-PAY your bill online - for your convenience @ www.cityofboonvilleindiana.com
+PAY your bill online - for your convenience @ www.boonville.in.gov

-Go under the on-line pay icon and click on the Pay.gov flag.
+Go under; How Do I; click on pay utilities and click on Pay.gov.
 It will get your payment here quick and easy from the comfort of your home.
 Please note there is a fee charged by Pay.gov for this service.